-Trexler Library is eager to continue to support you and your students as you prepare for fall courses, both online and in-person.
+Trexler Library is eager to continue to support you and your students as you prepare for spring courses, both online and in-person.
 The following information highlights procedural updates and information relevant to the current teaching and learning environment.
 These changes take priority over existing documentation.

-- Course Reserves Updated Procedures for Fall 2020
+- Course Reserves Updated Procedures for Spring 2021

 - Librarian Consultations